• Youtube Icon

 Assessing performance of family planning financing

-Genesis conducted family-planning performance assessment for the Bill and Melinda Gates Foundation to identify key improvement areas in family-planning financing for three countries and created a tool that supports alignment between the foundation’s health and family-planning financing strategies.
+Genesis conducted family-planning performance assessment for the Gates Foundation to identify key improvement areas in family-planning financing for three countries and created a tool that supports alignment between the foundation’s health and family-planning financing strategies.

 Counting the health costs of VAT on soap in Madagascar